kataklisma/android-google-places/README.md

 - Place Details request
 - Customized Request (based on previous)

-## TODO
+## Todo

+any kind of help is welcome

+- Make better documentation :)
+- Public javadoc
+- Test Code
 - Radar Sarch
 - Place Photo
+- Place Actions
+- Place Autocomplete
--
+- Query Autocomplete
+- Remove libs directory from repository

 ## Setup

-1).
-Obtain an API key (Browser).
+1. Obtain an API key (Browser).
 Visit the <a href="https://developers.google.com/places/documentation/">developer's guide</a> for more information.
-2).
-Drop the googleplaces.jar in the lib folder of your Android project.
+2. Drop the googleplaces.jar in the lib folder of your Android project.
+3. If necessary download or update the <a href="https://code.google.com/p/google-api-java-client/">google-api-java-client</a> ant put in yout libs directory all needed jar.

-## Base Usage
+# Base Usage

 Sending a search request